What are the 45 things you have to do when visiting Oahu, to make your trip incredible?

-40. Endure the Kokohead Crater Hike
+40. Endure The Kokohead Crater Hike

 Located right next to Hanauma Bay, The Kokohead Crater hike consists of 1,048 steps and is a 1.8 mile out and back trail.
 This hike is absolutely beautiful during sunrise and the hike itself takes you to an old pillbox bunker – which is a popular place that locals and tourists take pictures at.
 If you’re looking to push yourself – this is the hike to go with.
-Click here to read about the best hikes on Oahu.

 The Olamana Ridge Trail (Three Peaks) is an extremely tough hike to complete all three peaks.
 It takes on average 3-7 hours and is very dangerous.
 It is only recommended that the most daring adventurers take on this hike!
-Click here to read about the best hikes on Oahu.

-42. Relax at Ko’olina resort
+42. Relax At Ko’olina Resort

 Located in the western part of Oahu, the Ko’olina Resort is an awesome place to stay at.
 Inside the resort is the Disney Aulani Resort, Four Seasons, and the Marriot’s Ko Olina Beach Club.
 This type of resort is very comparable to the Turtle Bay in the sense that it’s more of a private getaway.
 Within the Ko’olina Resort are 6 public lagoons that are the ultimate place to lay down and relax on the west side of Oahu.
 It can get pretty crowded on the weekends, so we recommend coming earlier in the day.

-43. Find an octopus
+43. Find An Octopus

 Finding an octopus is something so unique.
 It’s more common for divers to find, but you can find it while snorkeling as well if you’re in the right place!
 They live their lives within tiny holes, so you will find them within coral areas.

-44. Snorkel at Shark’s Cove
+44. Snorkel At Shark’s Cove

 Keep in mind: The parking lot is on the smaller side – make sure to come earlier in the day